NMR Spectroscopy Facility

 Acknowledgments

-It is also expected that users will let the NMR facility staff know if the data obtained with the NMR is used in grant applications.
+It is also expected that users will inform the NMR facility staff if the NMR data obtained is used in grant applications.